 Many of the perks offered by the Reflect extend to Active Cash cardholders, too.
 You’ll get the same cellphone protection coverage and access to My Wells Fargo Deals.
-You’ll also get Visa Signature benefits, which include all of the Visa Traditional benefits, plus access to the Visa Signature Concierge Service, perks at Luxury Hotel Collection properties, extended warranty coverage and more.
+You’ll also get Visa Signature benefits, which include the Visa Traditional benefits, plus access to the Visa Signature Concierge Service, perks at Luxury Hotel Collection properties and more.

-The Active Cash’s regular variable APR is 17.24 percent, 22.24 percent or 27.24 percent.
+The Active Cash’s regular variable APR is 19.99 percent, 24.99 percent, or 29.99 percent.
 That’s not quite as good as the Reflect’s variable APR, but it’s still competitive for the market.

 - Statement credits